orlov0562/mysql-dump-extractor/README.md

 ## Notes

-The comand opptions can't be combined
+The comand options can't be combined